yide1235/YOLOv8-Inference-TFLite-Openvino/README.md

 ```

 ### Results
-Initial result using yolov8l quantized tflite pretrain model for stereo images(the first index is tracking id, the second is confidence, the color of the box is the class):
+Initial result using yolov8l quantized tflite pretrain model for stereo images(the first index is tracking id, the second is confidence, the color of the box is the class, you):
 ![](./assets/1.png)
 ![](./assets/2.png)